Version 3.5.5 (March 8, 2019)

 - It is also possible to convert a PDF document into an EPUB file without encrypting the eBook file using URMS.
 The user can select this option.

-- Revised method for assigning rights and permissions to users.
+- Revises method for assigning rights and permissions to users.

 - Various performance improvements in viewing, scribbles (annotations) and other areas.

 - Updates and enhancements for portal and client branding ability.